mdeepd/nettools/README.md

 # nettools
-Here, you can analyze network connectivity, trace routes, look up domain information, and calculate subnets.
-Click on any tool below to get started.
+You can analyze network connectivity, trace routes, trace using different server, check ping, look up domain information, and calculate subnets (IPv4 and IPv6).